Automatic Uncertainty-Aware Synthetic Data Bootstrapping for Historical Map Segmentation: Methods

-More formally, our goal is to learn a mapping $G: X \rightarrow Y$ such that the translation $G(x)$ of any generated map $x \in X$ simulates the data-dependent uncertainty within a historical map corpus $Y$, while preserving the cartographic style and semantic content, such as the spatial layout of the vector data underlying $x$. \\\\ Data-dependent uncertainty arising from the physical deterioration of original map sheets, archival storage conditions, or suboptimal scanning processes further complicates the generation of suitable training data for deep learning-based approaches.
-To ensure realistic learning behavior, the training data must accurately represent these inherent uncertainties across the entire data distribution.
-Typical degradation effects include paper distortion, folding marks, and additional impurities or artifacts such as dirt, dust, mildew stains, and color fading, as illustrated in Figure~\ref{fig:noise-uncertrainty}.
+\\\\ Secondly, we detail our approach for simulating aleatoric uncertainty by augmenting the \textit{historically-styled maps} with degradation effects derived from deep generative models or, alternatively, from manual stochastic degradation techniques (cf. Figure~\ref{method_pipeline}, Component~2).
+To automatically degrade the \textit{historically-styled maps} with simulated aleatoric uncertainty, we employ two different deep learning-based generative approaches, namely, \textbf{Generative Adversarial Networks} and \textbf{Stable Diffusion}, employing unpaired image-to-image translation.
+At this stage, we obtain four different types of synthetic historical map datasets: \textit{historically-styled maps}, stochastically degraded \textit{historically-styled maps}, deep generative degraded \textit{historically-styled maps} bootstrapped using GAN, deep generative degraded \textit{historically-styled maps} bootstrapped using SD. \\\\ Finally, we demonstrate how the four resulting synthetic historical map datasets are employed to train a graph-based deep learning framework, yielding four differently trained models (cf. Figure~\ref{method_pipeline}, Component~3).
+One of these models is subsequently selected to perform domain-adaptive semantic segmentation on previously unseen \textit{real historical maps}, with the results visualized through an interactive web-based viewer (cf. Figure~\ref{method_pipeline}, Component~4). \\\\ More formally, our goal is to learn a mapping $G: X \rightarrow Y$ such that the translation $G(x)$ of any generated map $x \in X$ simulates the aleatoric uncertainty within the domain of a historical map corpus $Y$, while preserving the cartographic style and semantic content, such as the spatial layout of the \textit{modern vector data} underlying $x$. \\\\ Aleatoric uncertainty arising from the physical deterioration of map sheets, archival storage conditions, or suboptimal scanning processes further complicates the generation of suitable training data for deep learning-based approaches.
+To ensure realistic learning behavior, the generated synthetic historical map datasets must accurately represent these inherent uncertainties across the entire data distribution.
+Typical degradation effects include paper distortion, folding marks, and additional impurities or artifacts such as dirt, dust, mildew stains, and color fading (cf. Figure~\ref{fig:noise-uncertrainty}).